 Pros of teaching English in a foreign country:

 - You can travel for free.
-Most companies that send you overseas to teach ESL will pay for the airfare, apartment, and, of course, provide you monetary compensation.
+Most companies that send you overseas to teach ESL will pay for the airfare and apartment and, of course, provide you with monetary compensation.
 This career path lets you explore foreign countries and immerse yourself in a new culture for little cost to you.

 - You can learn a new language.
 Although this may seem counterintuitive, you do not need to be proficient in the learners’ language to teach English as a second language.
 While teaching English, you’ll be able to learn the language of the country you teach in through immersion and your studies.